-9056 COMPILE: BLOCK I/O NOT INPUT ' in block ' ' which is not configured as an input eclarations table is compared to the software ill detect an error if you attempt to define an configuration when a module is downloaded.
-PiCPro will detect an error if you attempt to define an output point at an input location.
+9056 COMPILE: BLOCK I/O NOT INPUT

+' calls for an input point ' ' in block ' ' which is not configured as an inpu point.

+The hardware configuration defined by the hardware declarations table is compared to the software configuration when a module is downloaded.
+PiCPro will detect an error if you attempt to define an input point at an output location.